codedemonuk/policy-review-2021/src/index.md

 The Executive is currently working on the Corporate Plan which will be complete in the next few months and come through Executive and Full Council for adoption.
 As part of that plan there will be a number of commitments that we will be making to the community.

-We will be developing an action plan based on those commitments
+An action plan will be developed based on those commitments and the Performance Panel will work with officers to come up with an effective way of monitoring and reporting on performance against those commitments.

 ---